-You can be in trouble, big trouble, up-the-creek without a paddle type of trouble.
-According to Compliance Lawyer Michael Volkov, in the US, “prosecutors and regulatory attorneys will vigorously enforce the new regulations as a means to promote careful compliance.”
+According to Compliance Lawyer Michael Volkov, in the U.S., “prosecutors and regulatory attorneys will vigorously enforce the new regulations as a means to promote careful compliance.”

 What other upcoming regulations should we be prepared for?

-How can we contain costs, while maintaining compliance for these rules?
+How can we contain costs, while maintaining compliance with all of these rules and regulations?

 The key is to use automated, digital processes as much as possible.
-Handling these complex compliance procedures via slow, manual processes add up to inefficient use of valuable resources, duplication of efforts and increase of errors.
+Handling these complex compliance procedures via slow, manual processes add up to inefficient use of valuable resources, duplication of efforts and increased errors.

-Automated workflows strengthen and add value to your AML/KYC processes, improve day-to-day risk operations, and reduce costs, while simultaneously maintaining compliance.
+Automated workflows strengthen and add value to your AML and KYC processes, improve day-to-day risk operations, and reduce costs, while simultaneously maintaining compliance.

 This post was originally published on August 22, 2017.
 It has been updated to reflect the latest industry developments and best practices.